ila-w/mac-folder-tutorial/README.md

 3) Click on the option ``New Folder``

+>[!IMPORTANT]
-You should now see a blue default folder icon appear on your desktop.
+> You should now see a blue default folder icon appear on your desktop.

 <br>